utopia2046/Doc/md/Developing 2D Games with Unity.md

 1. Add Sprite Renderer Component to Player GameObject
 2. Import Sprite Sheet image, set `Texture Type` as `Sprite (2D and UI)`, `Sprite Mode` as `Multiple`
 3. Use Sprite Editor to slice up the sprite sheet into individual sprites
+4. Set Filter Mode to "Point (no filter)" and Compression to None

 Suggested Poeject Structure: